Australian Judges #

 Frank Costigan #

 In 1980, Frank Costigan QC. chaired the royal commission on the activities of the Federated Ship Painters and Dockers Union.
-The commission courageously moved from the investigation of union criminality to allegations of tax evasion by prominent leaders, Judges, other QC’s and organised crime.
-Since then governments have learned to impose narrow parameters on all commissions so that their mates are not embarrassed.
+The commission courageously moved from the investigation of union criminality to allegations of tax evasion by prominent leaders; Judges, other QC’s and organised crime.
+Since then governments have learned to impose more narrow terms of reference on all commissions so that their mates are not embarrassed.
 Senior Barristers and some Judges were further embarrassed in the late 1990’s when an intrepid investigative Journalist found some a little hesitant in paying income tax.

 Justice Marcus Einfeld #